 New York City police officers also have the right to sue individuals and companies responsible for their injuries under negligence and premises liability laws.
 For example, an officer injured in a traffic accident caused by a driver who failed to yield the right-of-way to a police car with flashing lights and sirens may be entitled to recover compensation from the negligent driver.
 A police officer may also sue a property owner for damages in a premises liability claim, if a hazardous condition on the property caused the officer's injuries.

 If you suffered a serious line-of-duty injury as an NYPD officer, it is in your best interests to speak with a knowledgeable personal injury lawyer as soon as possible.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our New York City workers' compensation attorneys can provide the dedicated legal assistance you need.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our New York City workers' compensation attorneys can provide the dedicated legal assistance you need.
 We can advise you of your options and help you pursue the maximum compensation you are have the right to collect.
 Contact our office today for a free case consultation.
 We can be reached at (212) 986-7353.